Astra Militarum Tips – Astra Militarum Getting Started – Part 9

 Get Back in the Fight can be very handy.
-Perhaps you’ve charged into an enemy tank to stop it shooting for a turn.
+Perhaps you’ve gotten some Guardsmen into melee combat with an enemy tank to stop it from shooting for a turn.
 Use this order to pull back and open up with your guns on it or a nearby foe.

 Finally, Fix Bayonets is circumstantial but a nice fluffy Order.
-If you’ve equipped a Sergeant with a Power Weapon it’ll allow you to fight with him (and his squad) immediately – perhaps taking off a vital wound or two from an enemy.
+If you’ve equipped a Sergeant with a Power Weapon it’ll allow you to fight with him (and his squad) immediately (in your turn) – perhaps taking off a vital wound or two from an enemy.

 The Consolidate Squads Stratagem lets you take two regular infantry squads and merge them together.
 This is handy because now you only need one order to order 20 Guardsmen.
 Your Platoon Commander is now super effective.